Skip to main content

 The editor includes a Test button that runs your gate function against sample events before you save.
 This helps catch errors early.

-Screenshot: Test button in the Code Editor toolbar
+Test button in the Code Editor toolbar

 When you click Test: